 Being a race car mechanic is not quite what it used to be, but it is still one of the best jobs out there for people that love race cars.
-A lot of people have questions about what being a race car mechanic involves, how to become one, and what you should expect to earn.
+A lot of people have questions about what being a race car mechanic involves, how to become one, and what you should expect to earn as a salary.

-Becoming a race car mechanic usually requires some sort of advanced training, although degrees in engineering and racing-specific qualifications are also becoming popular entry requirements.
-You can expect to earn between $35,000 and $40,000 as a race car mechanic in the USA.
+Race car mechanic salaries are usually around $35,000 to $40,000, but they vary depending on a lot of factors.
+Becoming a race car mechanic usually requires some sort of advanced training, but degrees in engineering and racing-specific qualifications are also becoming popular entry requirements.

 This is a very brief generalization, as there are a lot of other factors involved.
-Plus, the salary will differ by state and by country, so we will go into more detail below about what you should expect to earn.
+Plus, the salary will differ by country/state, so we will go into more detail below about what you should expect to earn.
 First, let’s take a look at what being a race car mechanic involves.

 Job Overview Of A Race Car Mechanic